ashuein/silence-trimmer/README.md

 It offers two detection modes:

-- a. `ffmpeg`: a simpler audio-threshold based detector
+- `ffmpeg`: a simpler audio-threshold based detector
-- b. `silero-vad`: a speech-aware detector that is usually better for spoken recordings
+- `silero-vad`: a speech-aware detector that is usually better for spoken recordings

 It also has a Textual TUI so the user can:

-- a. pick a folder
+- pick a folder
-- b. choose the backend
+- choose the backend
-- c. tune silence settings
+- tune silence settings
-- d. watch progress live
+- watch progress live
-- e. review results after processing
+- review results after processing

 ## Common Use Cases

-- a. recorded lectures from class
+- recorded lectures from class
-- b. tutoring sessions
+- tutoring sessions
-- c. online course screen recordings
+- online course screen recordings
-- d. meeting recordings
+- meeting recordings
-- e. interview footage
+- interview footage
-- f. self-recorded study explanations
+- self-recorded study explanations
-- g. raw video notes that need cleanup before sharing
+- raw video notes that need cleanup before sharing

 ## Requirements

 The intended requirement is just:

-- a.
-Python 3.10+
+- Python 3.10+

 The Windows launcher then takes care of the rest automatically.